-Our Role in Supporting Previously Looked-After Children
+Role of the Virtual School in Supporting Previously Looked After Children

 - Promoting the education of looked-after children and previously looked-after children - Statutory guidance for local authorities

-- Designated teacher for looked-after and previously looked-after children - Statutory guidance on their roles and responsibilities
+- Designated teacher for looked-after and previously looked-after children (PDF) - Statutory guidance on their roles and responsibilities